The Belfast Gazette

 The Belfast Gazette is a newspaper of record (Government gazette) of the Government of the United Kingdom, along with The London Gazette and The Edinburgh Gazette.
 It is published by The Stationery Office (TSO), on behalf of His Majesty's Stationery Office (HMSO) in Belfast, Northern Ireland.

 History

 The Belfast Gazette was first published on 7 June 1921.
 Previously the same function was performed for the whole of Ireland by The Dublin Gazette, but with the partition of Ireland, a separate publication was required in Northern Ireland.
-The Dublin Gazette now continues in the Republic of Ireland as Iris Oifigiúil.
+The Dublin Gazette was replaced in the Republic of Ireland by Iris Oifigiúil, on 31 December 1922.